If you read about the delicious ice cream shops in Korea, then you might have gotten inspired to head out and give them

-If you read our post about ice creams shops in Korea, then you might have gotten inspired to try out all the different ice cream shops in Seoul.
-However, we know there will be days where you really want to eat ice cream, but you really don’t want to venture far from home.
+However, we know there will be days where you really want to eat ice cream, but would rather stay local.
 It may be because of the sweltering hot weather, because you’re in the middle of a movie, or because you still have to give mom a call and it’s almost bedtime where she is.